Skip to main content

 // A custom interaction using the actor's ability:

-const Call = (phoneNumber: string) =>
+const Call = (phoneNumber: Answerable<string>) =>

-Interaction.where(`#actor calls ${ phoneNumber }`, async actor => {
+Interaction.where(the`#actor calls ${ phoneNumber }`, async actor => {

 await MakePhoneCalls.as(actor).dial(phoneNumber)